amirhosseinzlf/SMARLA/README.md

 As visible, the performance of the safety violation prediction model is highly sensitive to the selected abstraction level during the training phase, especially in the case of Mountain-Car.
 Despite selecting only abstraction levels that maximize the model's performance during training, they required different numbers of time steps to achieve the highest accuracy in predicting safety violations.
 This sensitivity highlights the importance of carefully selecting the appropriate abstraction level for optimal model performance.

-Based on Figures, we observe that the most suitable abstraction level is $d=0.11$ for _Cart-Pole_  and  $d=5$ for _Mountain-Car_, as they exhibit the most accurate and earliest prediction of safety violations compared to other abstraction levels.
+Based on the Figures, we observe that the most suitable abstraction level is $d=0.11$ for _Cart-Pole_  and  $d=5$ for _Mountain-Car_, as they exhibit the most accurate and earliest prediction of safety violations compared to other abstraction levels.
 This indicates that these abstraction levels are particularly effective at capturing relevant features at the right level of granularity to support learning and the prediction of  unsafe episodes.

 To select the best abstraction level in practice, for a given RL agent, we recommend training the safety violation prediction model with different levels of abstraction and then identifying the optimal range which corresponds to the highest F1-score after training, as described in the first part of this research question.
 Abstraction levels can be mapped to numbers of abstract states and this can be used to determine the abstraction level range to be explored.
 As a rule of thumb, to make this procedure more practical, we recommend to cover the range going from a few hundred states to around 100,000 states.
 However, this range is dependent on the complexity of the environment, where a more complex environment may require a larger number of abstract states to be able to accurately predict safety violations.